Research Professor of Civil and Environmental Engineering

 Dr. Philip has spent 35 years in leadership positions in the transportation industry, including maritime, rail and intermodal.
 From 1993 to 2014 he served as President/CEO of Ingram Barge Company, as it grew to become the largest US domestic marine transportation carrier.
 Craig began his career at Consolidated Rail Corporation and later served with Southern Pacific Railroad where he was VP of their Intermodal Division.

-Craig has been actively engaged in transportation and logistics industry leadership, serving as Chairman of the American Waterways Operators, the National Waterways Conference and the US Chamber’s Transportation and Infrastructure Committee, and as a member of the Transportation Research Board’s Executive Committee as well as the Marine Board.
-He currently serves as a US Commissioner of PIANC (international water transport congress) and on the Boards of the ArcBest Corporation, the USDOT’s National Freight Advisory Committee, the Seamen’s Church Institute, the Red Cross of Tennessee and the Nashville Civic Design Center.
+Craig has been actively engaged in transportation and logistics industry leadership, serving as Chairman of the American Waterways Operators, the National Waterways Conference and the US Chamber’s Transportation and Infrastructure Committee, and as a member of the Transportation Research Board’s Executive Committee.
+He currently serves as a member of the Marine Board and on the Boards of the ArcBest Corporation, the Seamen’s Church Institute and the Nashville Civic Design Center.

-In 2010 Craig was designated a Distinguished Diplomate in ACOPNE (Academy of Coastal, Ocean, Port and Navigation Engineers) and in 2014 was elected to the National Academy of Engineering.
+In 2014, Craig elected to the National Academy of Engineering, and in 2016, he was designated a Distinguished Diplomate in ACOPNE (Academy of Coastal, Ocean, Port and Navigation Engineers) and received Certification by Eminence in AAEES (American Academy of Environmental Engineers and Scientists).